Music of Virginia: Music venues and institutions

 The Meadow Pavilion is one of the theaters at Wolf Trap National Park for the Performing Arts.

-For larger concerts and events, Virginia has the Ferguson Center for the Arts (Christopher Newport University) in Newport News, Va, Jiffy Lube Live in Bristow (marketed as D.C. for most tours), the Veterans United Home Loans Amphitheater at Virginia Beach in Virginia Beach, the Richmond Coliseum, the Hampton Coliseum and the Norfolk Scope.
+For larger concerts and events, Virginia has the Ferguson Center for the Arts (Christopher Newport University) in Newport News, VA; Jiffy Lube Live in Bristow (marketed as D.C. for most tours); the Veterans United Home Loans Amphitheater at Virginia Beach in Virginia Beach; the Richmond Coliseum; the Hampton Coliseum; and the Norfolk Scope.
 Vienna is home to the Wolf Trap National Park for the Performing Arts, the only national park for the arts in the United States.
-Wolf Trap features a large outdoor amphitheatre, the 7,000 seat Filene Center, as well as a smaller indoor venue called The Barns.
+Wolf Trap features a large outdoor amphitheater, the 7,000-seat Filene Center, and a smaller indoor venue called The Barns.
 The Old Dominion Opry is another major venue, located near Colonial Williamsburg, a popular tourist attraction.

 Virginia's other prominent music venues include The Birchmere in Alexandria, a local country and bluegrass club where Mary Chapin Carpenter performed early in her career.
 The Landmark Theater in Richmond and the Harrison Opera House in Norfolk both host the Virginia Opera.
-Phase 2 (the former Cattle Annie's, but significantly remodeling in 2010) is a popular, large club venue in Lynchburg with a reputation for attracting prominent performers.
+Phase 2 (the former Cattle Annie's, but significantly remodeled in 2010) is a popular, large club venue in Lynchburg with a reputation for attracting prominent performers.
 Garth Newel Music Center in Hot Springs was once a farm that is now known for classical, jazz, and blues concerts with gourmet meals and views from the side of Warm Springs Mountain.
-The Shenandoah Valley Music Festival celebrated its 50th anniversary of summer concert in 2013 and continues to draw people to the tiny Shenandoah County village of Orkney Springs.
+The Shenandoah Valley Music Festival celebrated its 50th anniversary of summer concerts in 2013 and continues to draw people to the tiny Shenandoah County village of Orkney Springs.